 First, unlike racial hatred offences, offences related to hatred of religious groups or sexual orientation apply only where the words, images or conduct are threatening.
-No offence is committed by using words, images or behaviours that are merely insulting or abusive.
+No offence is committed by using language, images or behaviour that is merely abusive or insulting.
 An act is likely to be considered "threatening" if it is clearly intended to place people in fear for their safety or wellbeing.

-Words or actions that are merely intended or likely to upset, shock or offend are unlikely to count as "threatening".
+Words or actions that are merely intended, or likely to, upset, shock or offend are unlikely to count as "threatening".
 The distinction was made to single out racially charged conduct as requiring greater censure2.

 Secondly, actual intention must be proven in cases of hatred of religious groups or sexual orientation.
-The mere likelihood that it might stir up hatred, or even the fact that it did, is not sufficient for a conviction in respect of religion and sexual orientation.
+The mere likelihood that it might, or even the fact that it did, is not sufficient to prosecute.
 The intention here is to differentiate between this kind of hatred and racial hatred.
-In the latter case, the prosecution is not required to prove the state of mind or actual intent of the offender.
-This means that the racial hatred offences prohibit a much broader range of conduct.
+In the latter case, the prosecution is not required to prove the state of mind or actual intent of the offender, meaning that racial hatred offences cover a much broader range of conduct.